-Reach the highest possible security level in your Hippo-based solution.
+Reach the highest possible security level in your Bloomreach Experience Manager-based solution.

-At Hippo we take security very seriously.
-Our products follow the strictest security standards and as such they have built-in protection against known methods of attack.
-When implementing a Hippo-based solution any configuration and code specific to the solution should meet the same strict security requirements.
-This checklist is provided to help you verify that your Hippo-based solution reaches the highest possible security level by following best practices for preventing the 10 most common attack methods as identified by the OWASP Top 10.
+At BloomReach, we take security very seriously.
+Our products follow the strictest security standards and as such, they have built-in protection against known methods of attack.
+When implementing a Bloomreach Experience Manager-based solution, any configuration and code specific to the solution should meet the same strict security requirements.
+This checklist is provided to help you verify that your Bloomreach Experience Manager-based solution reaches the highest possible security level by following best practices for preventing the 10 most common attack methods as identified by the OWASP Top 10.

 Please be aware that the list below is an aid and is not to be considered exhaustive.
-Some of the items in the OWASP Top 10 are covered at Hippo platform level (marked [✓]), others are up to the individual implementation and should be verified (marked [ ! ]).
-As a general practice, Hippo advises to perform a security audit on all implemented solutions prior to going live.
+Some of the items in the OWASP Top 10 are covered at Bloomreach Experience Manager platform level (marked [✓]), others are up to the individual implementation and should be verified (marked [ ! ]).
+As a general practice, BloomReach advises performing a security audit on all implemented solutions prior to going live.

-If you discover a potentially harmful security issue in a Hippo product please do not create a JIRA issue but follow our Security Issues Procedure.
+If you discover a potentially harmful security issue in a BloomReach product, please do not create a JIRA issue but follow our Security Issues Procedure.

 OWASP Top 10